-Field Sobriety Tests (FST) or Horizontal Gaze Nystagmus (HGN), (which include the Walk and Turn, and the One Leg Stand) are tests used by police in DUI investigations.
+Field Sobriety Testing (FST) or Horizontal Gaze Nystagmus (HGN), (which include the Walk and Turn, and the One Leg Stand) are tests used by police in DUI investigations.
 They're a set of divided attention tasks that help police determine for possibly impairment.
 They're also used to obtain probable cause for a DUI arrest.

 If your requested to submit to the exercises, it's because the officer already thinks that your impaired.
 Unless officer at least a reasonable suspicion you were driving under influence, they legally cannot request you to perform them.
 It doesn't take much for an officer's belief to be reasonable.
 Just the mere fact that they smell an odor on your breath could be enough.